MarineRoboticsGroup/cora-matlab/README.md

 [Alan Papalia](https://alanpapalia.github.io), Andrew Fishberg, Brendan O'Neill, [Jonathan P. How](https://www.mit.edu/~jhow/), [David M. Rosen](https://david-m-rosen.github.io/) and [John J. Leonard](https://meche.mit.edu/people/faculty/JLEONARD@MIT.EDU).

-For now we provide a simple MATLAB implementation, primarily as a demo piece for extension and comparison.
+For now we provide a simple MATLAB implementation build on [manopt](https://www.manopt.org/), primarily as a demo piece for extension and comparison.

 To see how CORA works and play around with various things, please look at the file `MATLAB/main.m`.
 We have several example data files stored in `data/MATLAB`